 Regarded as the authoritative voice on English case law, ICLR began to face stiff competition as other publishers began to move their data online in the 1990s.
 At the time, ICLR was lacking a digital delivery platform or experience in digital delivery, and therefore chose to outsource its content through a series of licensing deals with third-party online providers—an arrangement that served admirably for many years.
 However, as online customers and information demand increased, ICLR decided to create its own digital delivery platform in-house in order to regain control of its content, and reign in costs.

-To create this new platform, ICLR chose 67 Bricks, a Marklogic partner, to develop a new delivery platform due to the team’s deep experience in implementing digital content platforms.
+To create this new platform, ICLR chose 67 Bricks to develop a new delivery platform due to the team’s deep experience in implementing digital content platforms.
 ICLR and 67 Bricks worked together to scope out requirements.
 The high-level requirements included:

 - Search across all the ICLR content and metadata

 - Integration of the various content types from the existing separate databases for metadata and asset information